 Pelvic and Genital Pain

-Pelvic and genital pain describes discomfort in the areas of your body including lower abdomen, pelvis, and the vulvar area (where the genitals are located).
+Pelvic and genital pain describes discomfort in the areas of your body including the lower abdomen, pelvis, and the vulvar area (where the genitals are located).

 Symptoms/Functional Problems